bri3d/VW_Flash/README.md

 VW Flashing Tools over ISO-TP / UDS

-Currently supports Continental/Siemens Simos12, Simos18.1/4/6, and Simos18.10 as used in VW AG vehicles, as well as the Temic DQ250-MQB DSG.
-RSA-bypass/"unlock" patches are provided for Simos 18.1/4/6 (SC8 project identifier) and Simos18.10 (SCG project identifier).
+Currently supports full custom reflashing of the Continental/Siemens Simos18.1/6, and Simos18.10 control units as used in MQB VW AG vehicles, as well as the Temic DQ250-MQB, Bosch DQ381-MQB DSG, and Gen 5 Haldex4Motion control units over UDS.

+RSA-bypass/"unlock" patches are provided for Simos 18.1/6 (SC8 project identifier) and Simos18.10 (SCG project identifier).

+Additionally supports reflashing of several other Simos ECUs provided that RSA validation (if present) has already been disabled.

 # Use Information and Documentation